Azure/azure-service-operator/docs/hugo/content/_index.md

 ASO supports more than 150 different Azure resources, with more added every release.
 See the full list of [supported resources](https://azure.github.io/azure-service-operator/reference/).

+## Contact us

+If you've got a question, a problem, a request, or just want to chat, here are two ways to get in touch:

+* Log an issue on our [GitHub repository](https://github.com/azure/azure-service-operator).
+* Join us over on the [Kubernetes Slack](https://kubernetes.slack.com) in the [#azure-service-operator](https://kubernetes.slack.com/archives/C046DEVLAQM) channel.
+(Don't have an account?
+[Sign up here](https://slack.k8s.io/).)

 ## Getting Started

 ### Prerequisites